w3c/wai-curricula/intro.md

 {% include excol.html type="middle" %}

-@@
-Explain the importance of putting accessibility policies in place, to document organizational commitments and to encourage implementation of web accessibility.
+Provides information about putting accessibility policies in place, to document organizational commitments and to encourage implementation of web accessibility.
 If possible, publicly available accessibility statements help increase the commitment to accessibility and communicate the efforts undertaken by organizations towards accessibility.
 Ask learners to reflect on general use of policies at their organization.

 ##### Learning outcomes